 - Attendance: Is required for all classes, including both sessions of the final project presentations. - Punctuality: Make sure to arrive a few minutes early so that class can begin on time.
 Inform the professors and the TA if you have a valid reason for arriving late or leaving early for a class session. - Fixed seating: Select a seat in the first class and sit in it for the rest of the semester.
 We use the seating chart to mark attendance.
 Notify the TA at the start or end of class if for some reason you are in a different seat for a class. - No devices: Never use any devices during class other than the iPads provided by the school.
-Working on other assignments, web browsing, texting, following Twitter, Facebook, Instagram or other feeds, or using laptops/cellphones in other ways, is strictly disallowed during class.
-We will enforce the rule ask you to leave class if you violate it. - Class break: Do not enter and leave class except during the break.
+Working on other assignments, web browsing, texting, reading and posting on Twitter, Facebook, Instagram and other social media, or using laptops/cellphones in other ways, is strictly disallowed during class. - Class break: Do not enter and leave class except during the break.
 If you must leave for an emergency, return as soon as possible, and inform the professor and TA. - Class participation: We expect you to contribute to the learning of your classmates, both through class discussion and in collaboration on the final project.
 Good participation is defined as (i) active participation in case discussions, based on case preparation; and (2) adding insights to discussions from course readings and your own knowledge and experience.